Amitanand983/amit_code/README.md

 ## Note

 The code in `dirty_code.py` is intentionally inefficient to demonstrate poor coding practices.
 It is not recommended to use this code in production without optimization.

-## Optimization Considerations

-Below are some points to consider for code optimization:

-- Avoid blocking operations such as `time.sleep()` in loops.
-- Use efficient string concatenation techniques (e.g., using `join()`).
-- Minimize I/O operations in loops.
-- Manage memory usage and prevent large unbounded lists.
-- Avoid busy waiting that consumes CPU cycles.
-- Only import necessary modules.
-- Avoid redundant computations in loops.

 ## Contribution